ryandoll/material-ui/docs/data/material/guides/migration-v4/migration-v4.md

 yarn add @mui/material @mui/styles
 ```

-**Optional**: if you have one these packages, install the new package separately
+**Optional**: if you have one of these packages, install the new package separately

 - For `@material-ui/lab`, install `@mui/lab`
 - For `@material-ui/icons`, install `@mui/icons-material`